shadowking06/Chat-Application-beginner-project/README.md

 ## 📝 Project Description

-This project helps you grasp the fundamentals of:
+This project helps you grasp the fundamentals of :

 1. **TCP Socket Communication**: Establishing a connection between client and server.
 2. **Client-Server Architecture**: Understanding the basic structure and interaction.